starkbank/sdk-dotnet/README.md

 using System.Collections.Generic;

 List<StarkBank.Transaction> transactions = StarkBank.Transaction.Create(
-  transactions: new List<StarkBank.Transaction> {
+    new List<StarkBank.Transaction> {
         new StarkBank.Transaction(
             amount: 100,  // (R$ 1.00)
             receiverID: "1029378109327810",
             description: "Transaction to dear provider",
             externalID: "12345",  // so we can block anything you send twice by mistake
             tags: new List<string> { "provider" }
         ),
         new StarkBank.Transaction(
             amount: 234,  // (R$ 2.34)
             receiverID: "2093029347820947",
             description: "Transaction to the other provider",
             externalID: "12346",  // so we can block anything you send twice by mistake
             tags: new List<string> { "provider" }
         )
     }
 );

 foreach(StarkBank.Transaction transaction in transactions) {
     Console.WriteLine(transaction);
 }
 ```